-- Enhancement TA cannot exceed 7% of the total project ask. - Partner TA-I cannot exceed 18% of total project ask. - NRCS TA cannot be less than 5% of the project. - Enhancement TA that is not requested will reduce the maximum amount of NRCS funding that can be requested and will result in FA being greater than 70% of the proposal budget. - Some FA activity types have limited TA-I that can be delegated to a partner, see Appendix B for these limitations. - 25.
+- Before starting your funding request table, meet with an RCPP State Coordinator to discuss the ideal balance of NRCS implementation TA vs Partner implementation TA. - Enhancement TA cannot exceed 7% of the total project ask. - Partner TA-I cannot exceed 18% of total project ask. - Enhancement TA that is not requested will reduce the maximum amount of NRCS funding that can be requested and will result in FA being greater than 75% of the proposal budget. - Some FA activity types have limited TA-I that can be delegated to a partner, see Appendix B for these limitations. - 24.
 The RCPP Funding Request screen is displayed.
 At the top of the page is a summary of the requested funds as well as the maximum amount for each type of funds.
-If any category is out of alignment (i.e. requested more than 18% in implementation TA or contributions less than the desired 1:1 ratio, an error message will appear below the category in red).
-With the exception of the partner contribution ratio, the section will not be marked complete unless all rules have been followed.
+If any category is out of alignment (i.e. requested more than 18% in implementation TA).
+The section will not be marked complete unless all rules have been followed.